+-d level

--d level Sets the maximum debug level and logs the specified level of messages to both the system log and to an additional log file called /var/tmp/ggd2log/PID.
+Sets the maximum debug level and logs the specified level of messages to both the system log and to an additional log file called /var/log/ggd2ggd2PID (such as /var/log/ggd226455 for the ggd2 PID of 26455).

-level is an integer in the range 0 through 4 (the higher the level number, the more debug information that is output).
+level is an integer in the range 0 through 4(the higher the level number, the more debug information that is output).
 The levels are as follows: